cloudposse/terraform-aws-components/modules/tgw/README.md

 exit status 1
 ```

-This is caused by Terraform attempting to create the replacement VPC attachment before the original is completed destroyed.
-Simply retry the apply.
+This is caused by Terraform attempting to create the replacement VPC attachment before the original is completely destroyed.
+Retry the apply.
 Now you should see only "create" actions.